A Guide for Planning Transitions to Elementary (PreK-5) School

 Special attention should be given to new students and families of learners joining a school for the first time.
 Whether students are entering formal schooling, or transitioning from a preschool or other elementary school, establishing a warm, welcoming relationship is essential.

 How Should This Guide Be Used?
 This guide offers a process for using our Five Key Ingredients of Systemic Change to take stock of your situation, and for creating a plan that builds on the strengths and addresses the challenges in your community.
 We recommend the following steps.

-Convene A Transition Team This can be an existing, new or reconfigured team.
-Team membership should be cross-functional and represent all segments of your school community – including school staff and parent leadership, early childhood providers, health providers, community partners – and reflect your school’s demographics.
+Convene a Transition Team This can be an existing, new or reconfigured team.
+Team membership should be cross-functional and represent all segments of the elementary school community — including school staff and parent leadership, early childhood providers, health providers, community partners — and reflect the school’s demographics.
 Ensure the team includes teachers with expertise in special education services, English Language Learners and general education.

-Review the Five Key Ingredients of Systemic Change Ask team members to first review the description of each key ingredient in the guide so they understand how implementation of each ingredient needs to be adapted to current realities.
+Review the Five Key Ingredients of Systemic Change Prior to the team meeting, ask team members to review the guide and the description of the key ingredients so they understand how each needs to be adapted during the Covid-19 era.
 Click on the key ingredients below to learn more.

-Communicate Your Plans with Your School Community Share your capacity building priorities and activities with the entire school community so everyone can understand how the school is responding to the current reality, and see how they can participate.
+Communicate Your Plans with Your School Community Share your priorities and activities with the entire school community so everyone can understand how the school is responding to the current reality and see how they can participate.
 See this resource page for tips.